Which KPIs are most important for your sales?

 There are special benefits to syncing certain KPIs between the sales and marketing departments.
 This is because the website and other marketing tools are often important channels for incoming leads that the sales department will then process.

 In the same way, it’s important to anchor selected KPIs to top management.
-The advantage of this is:

 • Greater opportunities for the rest of the organisation to contribute to better results by working with incoming leads from marketing, increased customer satisfaction and loyalty via support and customer service, feedback on sales of various products and services that may be of value to product development and other strategic decisions.